Automakers seek to cut inventories with Black Friday, holiday promotions

 At the start of the month, there were 122 days of Corvette inventory, up 51 percent from a year earlier and nearly double the level automakers consider ideal, according to Automotive News data.

 The concept of winter holiday sales is going global.
+Black Friday car deals came to Britain about six years ago.
 In China, automotive marketers target customers on Singles Day, Nov.
-11, piggy-backing on promotions led by internet retailers such as Alibaba (BABA.N).
-Black Friday car deals came to Britain about six years ago.
+11, led by Alibaba Group Holding (BABA.N).

+Singles Day has become the largest shopping day of the year as Alibaba encourages vendors on its sites to offer heavy discounts on items from cars to clothing.

-Automakers will report November sales on Dec.
+Automakers in the U.S. market will report November sales on Dec.
 1, and analysts expect an increase in total U.S. auto sales from a year ago.
-The annualized sales pace could drop however to 17.7 million vehicles, according to WardsAuto.
-A year ago, the annualized selling rate for November was 18.25 million vehicles.
+The annualized sales pace could drop, however, to 17.9 million vehicles, according to J.D.
+Power and LMC Automotive.
+A year ago, the annualized selling rate for November was 18.25 million vehicles, according to Autodata Corp.

 A factor working in the automakers' favor is the advanced age, 11.6 years on average, of the U.S. fleet of 264 million vehicles.